 - Tests for various diseases and illnesses

-Suppose you are in the United States, then it’s essential to arrange an appointment with a USCIS designated civil surgeon for your immigration medical examination.
+If you are in the United States, you must arrange an appointment with a USCIS-designated doctor ‘Civil Surgeon’ for your immigration medical examination.

-Even it may also ask that doctor faultless the medical examination results.
-Once you have submitted your application at the USCIS platform, it will decide on your adjustment of the status of your application.
-If there are no grounds for inadmissibility, the application is likely worthy of approval.
+If USCIS determines that your Form I-693 is insufficient, they will send a letter to the applicant to submit additional evidence.
+Once you submit your application to the USCIS platform, it will decide your application’s status adjustment.
+In case of no grounds for inadmissibility, the application is likely worthy of approval.